 - Beat in eggs, molasses and vanilla.

-- Combine the flour, ginger, cinnamon, baking soda, salt and allspice.
+In a separate bowl combine the flour, ginger, cinnamon, baking soda, salt and allspice.

 - Add the dry ingredients to the creamed mixture alternately with the buttermilk until thoroughly combined.